dbomen/MiniProjects/README.md

 ## OTHER
 - racunanje game: my first file handling mini-project in C
 - QnA game: My first experience using APIs in Java.
 [README](other/QnAGame/README.md)
+- FirstAndroidApp: first android app in Java, also first time using SQlite in Java (have little experience with sqlite in the [ODOT project (JS web app)](https://github.com/dbomen/ODOT)) [README](other/FirstAndroidApp/README.md)